- Contestants must be 19 years old or younger and must not be enrolled fulltime at a university.

 - No aids other than writing instruments and paper will be allowed.
+Compass and ruler are allowed, but not required.
 In particular, no calculators will be allowed on any part of the competition, and any cell phones must be given to a coach or a proctor before the contest rounds begin.

 - CHMMC will use the ARML mathematical conventions.
 Please make sure students are familiar with these conventions so that their answers are not marked wrong because they did not write their answers in simplest form.

 Virtual Competition RulesWhen applicable, these supersede the general rules above.